-If you are interested in privacy and freedom on-line then there is quite a few simple steps you can take to minimise what people know about you so they can sell your personal information to advertisers for example.
+If you are interested in privacy and freedom generally, there is quite a few simple steps you can take to mitigate what people know about you.

 If you use e-mail at home then you should maybe consider who can read your e-mail and how you can be sure the person who has sent an e-mail is really that person.

 One answer is to use gnu privacy guard.
 This has two main components